Jonathanfreundlich/Dekel_profile/README.md

 </p>

 <p align="justify">
-The program also implements the <b>mass-dependent prescriptions</b> for the Dekel+ and the Di Cintio+ profiles, and provides functions to convert the shape parameters (a,c) into an inner slope s1 and a concentration c2 and vice-versa.
+The program also implements the <b>mass-dependent prescriptions</b> for the Dekel-Zhao and the Di Cintio+ profiles, and provides functions to convert the shape parameters (a,c) into an inner slope s1 and a concentration c2 and vice-versa.
 </p>

 <p align="justify">
-<a href="./Fitting_functions.py"  style="text-decoration:none" class="type1">Fitting_functions.py</a> provides simple functions to fit simulated density profiles with the Dekel+ profile.
+<a href="./Fitting_functions.py"  style="text-decoration:none" class="type1">Fitting_functions.py</a> provides simple functions to fit simulated density profiles with the Dekel-Zhao profile.
 The fits are constrained to avoid positive inner slopes.
 </p>

 <h4 align="justify">